LIGMATV/Awesome-Ringtone/README.md

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

-## License

-This project is licensed under the [CC0 1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/deed.en)
-Creative Commons License - see the [LICENSE.md](LICENSE.md) file for details.

 ## Acknowledgments

 - [andrelouis.com](http://onj3.andrelouis.com/phonetones/) - For giving an original ringtone sources.